randallli/randallli.github.io/fruittrading.md

 > Recent playtesters listed first

-If you have playtested: fill out [this form](https://forms.gle/fdDuG1Amtx1wXTn28) and I will add you to this list.
-Feel free to fill it out again if you play again and I will move you up in the credit order.
+Playtesters: Fill out [this form](https://forms.gle/fdDuG1Amtx1wXTn28) to be publicly added to this list.
+> Fill it out again if you play again to move up in the order.